 Personally, I started the Devil’s Bridge hike via Mescal Trailhead.
 I parked right at sunrise, and there were plenty of empty spots in the lot.
 It’s an out-and-back trail to Devil’s Bridge.
 There is a small creek crossing right at the beginning/end of the trail, which my pup enjoyed because he could hop in and get his paws wet.

 From the Mescal Trailhead, it’s a 3.8-mile hike to Devil’s Bridge.
 There are two scrambles that you need to get up and down.
 The scrambles felt like significant rock steps, and my dog and I could safely get up and down them.
-BE CAUTIOUS if you’re not used to hiking with your dog on these scrambles.

 What if You Need a Dog Sitter in Sedona?